open-mmlab/mmpretrain/docs/tools/analysis.md

     [--include-outliers]
 ```

-**Description of all arguments**
+**Description of all arguments**:

 - `json_logs` ：The paths of configs, multiple logs are feasible, separated by spaces.
-- `--include-outliers` ：Whether to count the records of the first epoch, default not.
+- `--include-outliers` ：Whether to count the records in the first few rounds, default not to count.

 Example: